QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 Specifically, for  $t \geq 1$, the terms multiplying $k_t$ must equal zero.

-If they were strictly positive (negative), the household could arbitrarily increase (decrease) the right-hand side of {eq}`eq:house_budget` by selecting an arbitrarily large positive (negative) $k_t$, leading to unbounded profit or arbitrage opportunities.
+If they were strictly positive (negative), the household could arbitrarily increase (decrease) the right-hand side of {eq}`eq:house_budget` by selecting an arbitrarily large positive (negative) $k_t$, leading to unbounded profit or arbitrage opportunities:

-For strictly positive terms, the household could purchase large capital stocks $k_t$ and profit from their rental services and undepreciated value.
-For strictly negative terms, the household could engage in "short selling" synthetic units of capital.
+- For strictly positive terms, the household could purchase large capital stocks $k_t$ and profit from their rental services and undepreciated value.

+- For strictly negative terms, the household could engage in "short selling" synthetic units of capital.
 Both cases would make {eq}`eq:house_budget` unbounded.

 Hence, by setting the terms multiplying $k_t$ to $0$ we have the non-arbitrage condition: